adikabintang/kolor-di-dinding/networking/ospf.md

 **1. Become neighbors:**

 - To become neighbors, routers send `hello` packets bringing the router ID.
-The router ID looks like an IPv4 address, but it't not IPv4 address.
-It can be configured manually or it will take the loopback address as the ID or the higher UP IP address if no loopback set.
+The router ID looks like an IPv4 address, but it's not IPv4 address.
+It can be configured manually or it will take the loopback address as the ID or the highest up IP address if no loopback is set.
-  - `hello` message is used to discover neighboring routers and detecting failures.
+  - `hello` message is used to discover neighboring routers and detect failures.
 - Select Designated Router (DR) and Backup DR (BDR).
 If there is an event from any router, by default, every router that receives the advertisement will broadcast the received advertisement.
-If there is DR, only DR will re-advertise it, preventing from flooding the network.
+If there is DR, only DR will re-advertise it, preventing routers from flooding the network.
 - When two routers become neighbhors, they *synchronize* their LSDB.

 **2. Exhange LSDB info:**